-This is a survey of methods designed to prepare beginning teachers for instruction in language arts (excluding reading).
+This is a survey of methods designed to prepare beginning teachers for instruction in beginning reading instruction based on scientifically and research-based best practices in language arts.
 The course content includes topics such as theoretical models of language development, listening, oral language, spelling, handwriting reference skills, and children's composition.
-Teacher candidates will also learn about techniques for teaching language arts to mainstreamed exceptional students.
+Teacher candidates will also learn about techniques for teaching language arts for diverse learners.
 Field experience is required.